1949

 "Where the hell is that?....
 Sorry, we can't help you".... click!

-Subsequently, Bob was forced to take the Greyhound bus to Flagstaff at 25-cents each way just
+Subsequently Bob was forced to take the Greyhound Bus to Flagstaff at 25-cents each way just

-Bob, fate was soon to intervene....
+for Bob, fate was soon to intervene....

 To the left is the actual Bank of Arizona letter

-from 1949 and below is Bob and his wife Bea
+from 1949, and below, is Bob and his wife Bea

 outside of his first Sedona Arizona uptown